A Look Inside Magic Cabinet’s Approach to Participatory Grantmaking

 The engagement process began with relationships and has continued to evolve to center human connection and minimize the burden on nonprofits.
 We believe our participatory approach allows Magic Cabinet to engage communities directly in the identification and prioritization of their own needs and solutions.

-In upcoming posts, we’ll dive into each phase of Magic Cabinet’s approach to find, connect, and empower community leaders throughout our participatory grantmaking.
+In the following post, we’ll dive into the next phase of Magic Cabinet’s approach to find, connect, and empower community leaders throughout our participatory grantmaking.

 More to explore